-The NHS Workforce Alliance support TIAA in the Health Assurance audit function and will work with suppliers to support their actions to remediate any findings, along with communicating audit outcomes with NHS Workforce Alliance colleagues.
+The NHS Workforce Alliance supports PricewaterhouseCoopers (PwC) in the Health Assurance audit function and will work with suppliers to support their actions to remediate any findings, along with communicating audit outcomes with NHS Workforce Alliance colleagues.
 There are designated timescales for remedial actions and NHS Workforce Alliance work with suppliers to ensure they remediate any findings as promptly as possible to reduce disruption to our customers.

 Suppliers receiving a fail outcome will immediately be suspended from the relevant frameworks and are unable to supply new workers or engage in new work whilst suspended.
-The suspension period is currently set to a minimum of 7 calendar days plus the time taken to fully remediate and receive NHS Workforce Alliance approval of framework reinstatement.
+Suppliers will be required to undergo a re-audit and will remain suspended until they have passed a re-audit and received NHS Workforce Alliance approval of framework reinstatement.